SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 A template expression produces a value.
 Angular executes the expression and assigns it to a property of a binding target.

-Expressions are placed between braces like so `{{1 + 1}}`.
+Put the expressions between braces like so `{{1 + 1}}`.
 The target could be an HTML element, a component, or a directive.

-These template expressions look almost like JavaScript but they are not pure JavaScript.
+These template expressions look almost like JavaScript, but they are not pure JavaScript.

 Many JavaScript expressions are legal template expressions, but not all.